core-wg/oscore/draft-ietf-core-object-security.md

 where:

-- ver: contains the OSCOAP version number.
+- version: contains the OSCOAP version number.
+Implementations of this specification MUST set this field to 1.
+Other values are reserved for future versions.

 - code: contains is the CoAP Code of the original CoAP message, as defined in Section 3 of {{RFC7252}}.